inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ## Summary

-InvenioRDM's record and community data models might not contain all the fields needed to fit some cases.
-However, they can be extended using _custom fields_.
-This RFC outlines the implementation details.

 ## Motivation

 Different instances of InvenioRDM are setup to fit different use cases.
 In order to fulfil those, these instances will need to enrich the base data model with domain specific fields.
-Thus, the need for a mechanism to add/support these custom fields in all levels of the existing data models (jsonschema, marshmallow, Elasticsearch mappings) and make them available to the end user in the upload and community settings forms is important.
+Thus, the need for a mechanism to add/support these custom fields in all levels of the existing data models (jsonschema, marshmallow, Elasticsearch mappings) and make them available to the end user in the upload and community settings forms.
 These forms would look similar to the following images (for records and communities respectively):

-**Upload form (DRAFT MOCKUP)**
+**Upload form**

 ![](./0064/records.png)

-**Community creation form (DRAFT MOCKUP)**
+**Community creation form**

 ![](./0064/community.png)

 ### Use Cases

-The following use cases will be marked at the beginning of the sentence to clarify if it is supported or not.
-If it is not, or not completely, it might be coming in future releases.
-Check the [future work](#future-work) section.
+The following use cases will be marked at the beginning of the sentence to clarify if they are supported or not.
+If they are not, or not completely, it might be coming in future releases.
+To know more about that, check the [future work](#future-work) section.

 - :white_check_mark: It is available in InvenioRDM v10
 - :x: It is **not** available in InvenioRDM v10